-Of course, I have also tried every kind of recommended cure for cycling knee pain.
-I have gone through more expensive tubes of Arnica cream than I care to remember.
+So, I have tried every kind of recommended cure for cycling knee pain.
+I have gone through more expensive tubes of the homeopathic remedy Arnica cream than I care to remember.
 Therapists have manipulated my knees, causing extreme pain as they tried to remove the accumulated toxins that were, allegedly, causing my cycling knee pain.
-Other therapists have injected Arnica directly into my knees (NOT as much fun as it sounds), and still others have stuck needles into random parts of my body in an attempt to craftily defeat the cycling knee pain via the ancient wisdom of acupuncture.
+Other therapists have injected Arnica directly into my knees (NOT as much fun as it sounds), and still others have stuck needles into parts of my body (that are NOT my knees) in an attempt to craftily defeat the cycling knee pain via the ancient wisdom of acupuncture.

 Thanks to all these therapies, I have blown through enormous quantities of extended benefits, as well as huge amounts of my own hard-earned money.